selkovjr/fuji-exr/README.md

   * Noise suppression
   * Lens correction
+  * The absence of false colors around small details
   * Speed (we're a couple orders of magnitude slower than the camera)

 Noise appears to be the most serious issue.
 The EXR sensor sites are very small